Fast general two- and three-body interatomic potential: General two- and three-body potential

 Domain for the $\varphi_2$ is the interval from some $S_2 \geq 0$ to $R_{\text{cut}}^2$.
-It makes sense to choose $S_2 \neq 0$ because in all chemical systems there exists some minimal distance such that the probability of two atoms to be closer is vanishingly small.
-In practice, after fitting the potential we continue $\varphi_2$ from $S_2$ or even from some $C_2 > S_2$ to zero in accordance with the required smoothness in such a way that it tends to infinity at zero.
-This is needed to correctly handle such very rare situtations as in molecular dynamics, when two atoms might come extremely close to each other.
+It makes sense to choose $S_2 \neq 0$ because in all chemical systems there exists some minimal distance such that the probability of two atoms being closer is vanishingly small.
+In practice, after fitting the potential, we continue $\varphi_2$ from $S_2$ or even from some $C_2 > S_2$ to zero in accordance with the required smoothness in such a way that it tends to infinity at zero.
+This is needed to correctly handle such very rare situations as the ones in molecular dynamics when two atoms might come extremely close to each other.
 We use the equidistant grid containing $Q_2 + 1$ vertices, $Q_2 - 1$ inner vertices, and thus $Q_2$ \text{intervals}, which are enumerated from $0$.

 If constructed potential is required to be $k - 1$ times continuously differentiable, we use polynomials of order $k$ and $\varphi_2(r)$ is given by:

 where $a_p^l$ is $l$-th coefficient of the polynomial on the $p$-th interval and $p = \lfloor Q_2 \frac{r - S_2}{R_{\text{cut}}^2 - S_2} \rfloor$ is the index of the interval to which $r$ belongs.